oar-team/batsim/doc/proto_description.md

 ```

 ### NOTIFY
 The scheduler notify Batsim of something.
-For example, that it will not any
+For example, that job submission
-other job submission until the simulation is over.
-This message **must**
+from the scheduler is over, so Batsim is able to stop the simulation.
+This
-be sent if ```SCHEDULER_MAY_SUBMIT_JOBS``` is configured in the simulation.
+message **must** be sent if ``"scheduler_submission": {"enabled": false}``
+is configured.
+See [Configuration documentation](./configuration) for more
+details.

 - **data**: empty
 - **example**: